cphdat2sem2017-A/Week7-Scrum/README.md

 Work on Product Backlog for Fog project + Team Contract

 ## Day 4 Scrum tools and work with Product Backlog
 Introduction to Scrum tools + group work with identifying and writing  user stories for Product Backlog so they are ready for prioritization Friday.
+Consider Sprint 0 preparation activities such as setting up needed tools, and high-level prototyping.

 Use story template as specified for Day 2.
 Also remember to write acceptance criteria/how to demo!
 Remember to look at stories from user perspective when writing the stories.